 - A $55,000 proposal from Human Resources for an upgrade to the software.

-Capital Review Committees that receive many proposals each period must must establish a set of evaluation criteria that can be applied to the complete pool of very different proposals.
+Capital Review Committees that receive many proposals each period must establish a set of evaluation criteria that can be applied to the complete pool of very different proposals.
 Prioritization criteria will be published, with detailed explanations, to the entire organization long before the proposal submission deadline for the next funding period.

 Review Committees typically itemize prioritization criteria such as the following: